steveschnepp/blog.pwkf.org/_posts/2025-08-17-robo-rally-modding.md

 ---
 layout: post
-title: RoboRally Mods
+title: RoboRally Mods - Handicap
 tags:
 author: Steve SCHNEPP
 ---

+I introduced my kids to [RoboRally](https://en.wikipedia.org/wiki/RoboRally) some time ago.
-With my kids, we gifted ourselves [RoboRally](https://en.wikipedia.org/wiki/RoboRally), an old but iconic game involving some programming and lots of fun dealing with bugs.
+It's an old but iconic game involving some programming and lots of fun dealing with bugs.
 We added our own additional rules set, effectively *modding* the game.

 # Handicap

-Since my oldest son was almost always way ahead in his victory points, I crafted an handicap system.
+Since my oldest son was often winning, I designed an handicap system to help balance the game.

 * The winner of a game increase his handicap.
 * The looser of a game decrease his handicap.